 The Mayor’s Office posted the entire 80-slide presentation on the city’s website alongside 11 pieces of legislation needed to authorize the arena, known for now as 76 Place.

 City Councilmember Mark Squilla, who represents the arena site, has promised to allow the bills and resolutions to be public for a month before formal introduction.
 That means the legislative package will not come before lawmakers for consideration officially until Oct.
-24.
+24 at the earliest.

 The process sets up a tense series of hearings and votes, likely in November and December.
 Officials said the 76 Place timeline requires the legislation to pass by the end of the year, in order for demolition to begin in 2026.

-Construction would commence two years later, and the team intends to open the 18,500-seat arena for the 2031 season.
+Construction on the 18,500-seat arena would commence two years later.
 It would occupy a section of the current Fashion District mall on the northside of Market Street between 10th and 11th streets, stretching north of Filbert Street.

 Half of the CBA funding would be devoted to benefitting the adjacent neighborhoods, including Chinatown, while the other $25 million would fund citywide initiatives, many aligned with Parker’s first-term priorities.